robcarver17/skipperman/docs/ideas.md

   ### General required before handover to Jonny:

+- add new volunteer from volunteer rota page should include skills filter
 - create a list of key volunteers to invite to curry evening
 - don't allow duplicate templates and delete templates allowed
 - template download for import of list of cadets